medikoo/meetjs.pl/README.md

 #### Usage & Installation

-It's not in ready state for reuse to build other applications but if you're interested in setting this application and playing with it, you can do with with following steps:
+It's not in ready state for reuse to build other applications but if you're interested in setting this application and playing with it, you can do it with following steps:

 Have [node.js](http://nodejs.org) installed.